--My

 the hunger, i padroni.

-for the first time in history,
+time in history,

 even here it’s America.